 When you open the application dialogue, you will have access to the process side bar, which will allow you to progress your applicant as required.

 Hint – Using the application dialogue is the quickest way to progress applications through multiple stages, as you always have access to the side bar.
 There is no need to open / reopen the side bar, as it remains after transitions.
+Note if you do not see the side bar, but instead see the orange Process Button, clicking this button will open the side bar.
+Alternatively, zooming out within your browser will display the side bar; however, depending on the resolution of your screen you may need to zoom out by 10 - 30%.

 For more information on using the application dialogue, please see the in depth guide, available HERE.